 17.8.
 AFSA power to impose a prohibition or requirement

-The AFSA may prohibit an Authorised Person Operating a Private E-currency Business from:
+The AFSA may prohibit an Authorised Person Operating a Digital Asset Business from:

 - (a) entering into certain specified transactions or types of transactions; or - (b) outsourcing any of its functions or activities to a third party.